ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

 This means others may need to supply their own credentials or memory context if the recipe depends on those elements.

+## Learn More
+Check out the [Goose Recipes](/docs/guides/recipes) guide for more docs, tools, and resources to help you master Goose recipes.